The Agony and the Nag-Ony with Vincent Price – The Red Skelton Hour season 15, originally aired January 25, 1966

 The Agony and the Nag-Ony Act I

-Door-to-door psychiatrist Sigmund Fraud (Vincent Price) comes knocking at George Appleby’s door.
+Door-to-door psychiatrist Sigmund Fraud (Vincent Price) comes in the office door.
 And George gets the idea to have him drive Clara insane!

 The Agony and the Nag-Ony Act II